-Pivotal to that transformation was the extensive use of Power-Over-Ethernet; the project also included the use of the first LG Li-Ion Energy Storage System in the U.S. and use of VoltServer’s Digital Electricity to power the distributed network—the closest deployment to a DC Building microgrid.
+Originally a 16-storey office building ca. 1929, the Sinclair was transformed into a Marriott Autograph collection boutique luxury hotel, opening in January 2020.
+Pivotal to that transformation was the extensive use of Power-Over-Ethernet; the project also included the use of the first LG Li-Ion Energy Storage System in the U.S. and use of VoltServer’s Digital Electricity to power the distributed network.

 The presenters also recounted their path to digital electricity and described the key outcomes.
 With digital electricity, the new system could send large amounts of electricity over 18/2 cables in packets.
 It provided Class 2 power that is safe to handle, eliminating the need for complicated installation.
 This deployment also opened the door to intelligent load shedding capabilities to distribute power based on priority in the event of a power outage, and finally, the opportunity to remove traditional A/C power.